OpenMDAO/POEMs/POEM_056.md

 ### Setting variable names

-We don't need to set input names because the function can always be inspected for those, but we also need to associate output names with function return values.
+We don't need to set input names because the function can always be inspected for those, but we do need to associate output names with function return values.
 Those return values, if they are simple variables, for example, `return x, y`, will give us the output variable names we need.
 But in those cases where the function returns expressions rather than simple variables, we need another way to specify what the names of those output variables should be.
 The `output_names`